open-make/openmakewebsite/content/blog/2023-01-31-interview-open-flexure-microscope/index.en.md

 ## Participants

 {{< card2 "Core team and community">}}

 It's a reasonably big project, it's not huge, like Linux kernel development, but it's big.
 In total there must be 50 to 100 people sent changes to at least one of the repositories.

 About three or four people worked on it full time.
 More when we had more time of our partners in Tanzania who were sort of quite actively involved.
 It is going to be around 10, but maybe not all of them show up in the Git repository.

 Our group is mostly researchers and we have other researchers at other universities that use it and will comment.
-But then we’ve had people who are doctors, medical doctors who’ve got interested in it from a medical perspective and fed back a lot of information.
+But then we've had people who are doctors, medical doctors who've got interested in it from a medical perspective and fed back a lot of information.

 {{< /card2 >}}

->The question arises, of course, how did you end up working on that project?
+> The question arises, of course, how did you end up working on that
+> project?
 And how many people are working on that project?

 {{< expand "Show answer">}}
 I saw a job advert, I moved to Bath, and got paid to do this project.
 It's different from a lot of open source projects in that way because we're very lucky to have the funding that we've had.
 In terms of how many people have contributed and how many people actively work on it.
 To actively work on it, it needs to be probably full time?
 About three or four work on it full time.
 More when we had more time of our partners in Tanzania who were sort of quite actively involved.
 It is going to be